Online Colleges That Accept Transfer Credits

 For example, if you want to enter a sociology program but dread college algebra, earn your math credits at an accredited community college.
 As long as you get a C or better, your credits should transfer, and your GPA won’t take a hit in the end.

-Transferring credits from community college to university programs can be a great way to ensure your final GPA reflects your knowledge and skills in your area of study, not your struggles in outside fields or unrelated prerequisites.
+Transferring credits from community college to a university can be a great way to ensure your final GPA at graduation reflects your knowledge and skills in your area of study, not your struggles in outside fields or unrelated prerequisites.

-Frequently Asked Questions About Online Colleges and Transfer Credits
+Frequently Asked Questions About Online Schools That Accept Transfer Credits

 You may want to transfer if your current school does not offer the major you want or if you have personal reasons for wanting to go to school elsewhere.

-Transferring colleges can be the right choice, but you need to consider all the pros and cons, talk to your new school’s admissions team, and perhaps seek advice from a career counselor before taking this step.
+Transferring colleges can be the right choice, but you should consider all the pros and cons, talk to your new school’s admissions team, and seek advice from a career counselor before taking this step.